Taking the pain out of probate

 Fortunately, we can help you take care of the estate’s legal necessities as painlessly as possible, allowing you to focus on grieving and caring for your loved ones during this difficult time.

-With compassion and respect as our guiding values, our goal is to help grieving families in Iowa close their loved ones’ estate smoothly and affordably.
+With compassion and respect as our guiding values, our goal is to help grieving families in Iowa close their loved ones’ estates with ease and peace of mind.

 Probate is a court-supervised procedure for transferring the assets of a deceased person if those assets don’t transfer by law or contract.